Widget

 contract-template string Contract template ID.
 If set, the contract step is shown with this template.

-signature-mode string "draw" Signature capture mode: "draw" or "checkbox".
+signature-mode string "checkbox" Signature capture mode: "checkbox", "type", "draw", or "digital".

 Analytics & Tracking